-Where it is not practical to provide seven (7) calendar days notice the worker must provide as much notice as they are capable of, it being understood that less notice may make it more difficult to accommodate a request for time off.
-Requests for time off that meet the above conditions will not be unreasonably denied subject to operational requirements.

-(b) A worker that is preauthorized to take personal time off pursuant to the above procedure, and who has accumulated sufficient personal absence allowance to cover their absence, will qualify for overtime premiums for any work performed either preceding or following the normal scheduled hours of work on the day they take their personal absence regardless of whether or not they have worked the full eight (8) or ten (10) hours as scheduled for that shift.
-In the case of a worker on a compressed work week schedule they would also be paid normal overtime

-- premiums for any hours worked on the compressed work week day off.
-It is also understood that, provided such absences conform to these conditions, the absence will not disqualify the worker from working overtime scheduled for that week. - (c) Personal absence allowances will be earned on the basis of minimum units of one-half (1⁄2) shift and will be utilized on the basis of units of a minimum of one-half (1⁄2) shift.
-An authorized personal absence of up to one-half (1⁄2) shift will reduce the accumulated personal absence allowance by one-half shift.
-If time off exceeds one-half (1⁄2) shift, the worker's accumulated personal absence allowance will be reduced by additional one-half (1⁄2) shift units. - (d) Overtime premiums as specified in this Collective Agreement will be paid for all hours worked in excess of eight (8) hours in a day.
-In the case of a compressed work week, overtime premiums will be paid for hours worked in excess of ten (10) in a day or forty (40) in a week.
+- (a) It is accepted that a worker may, from time to time, require personal time off from work to deal with personal matters.
+An employee who has not been absent, including late arrivals or early quits, or granted leave in the previous calendar 30 days, and who gives the Employer at least three working days' notice of a request for leave of up to one day, will be granted the requested leave.
+Requests for time off that meet the above conditions will not be unreasonably denied subject to operational requirements. - (b) A worker who is preauthorized to take personal time off pursuant to the above procedure,-will qualify for overtime premiums for any work performed either preceding or following the normal scheduled hours of work on the day they take their personal absence regardless of whether or not they have worked the full eight or ten hours as scheduled for that shift.
+In the case of a worker on a compressed work week schedule they would also be paid normal overtime premiums for any hours worked on the compressed work week day off.
+It is also understood that, provided such absences conform to these conditions, the absence will not disqualify the worker from working overtime scheduled for that week. - (c) Overtime premiums as specified in this Collective Agreement will be paid for all hours worked in excess of eight hours in a day.
+In the case of a compressed work week, overtime premiums will be paid for hours worked in excess of ten in a day or forty in a week.
 A worker that is absent from work without pre-authorization as per the above procedure, including late arrivals or early quits will be subject to discipline in accordance with their employer's policies and may also be disqualified from working scheduled overtime in the week the absence occurs.
-Workers who are absent from work without pre-authorization, or workers that have been pre-authorized but who do not have sufficient personal absence allowance accumulated, must work the minimum normal hours as stipulated above prior to overtime premiums being paid.
-Saturdays, Sundays, and Statutory Holidays will be paid as per the Collective Agreement premiums for all hours worked on those days. - (e) The Framework Bargaining Committees agree that they will meet to review the provisions of this Article during the months of March and April of 2013, or earlier should they both agree.
-The Parties to this Agreement agree that, should the Framework Bargaining Committees arrive at recommendations for changes, they will consider amending this article to conform to such recommendations.
+Workers who are absent from work without pre-authorization, must work the minimum normal hours as stipulated above prior to overtime premiums being paid.
+Saturdays, Sundays, and Statutory Holidays will be paid as per the Collective Agreement premiums for all hours worked on those days.

-ARTICLE FIFTEEN - REPORTING FOR WORK
+ARTICLE FIFTEEN: REPORTING FOR WORK

-- An employee called out to work after they have completed their regular shift and gone home shall be given not less than two (2) hours work, or if work is not available, shall be paid for two hours at the overtime rate. - When an employee on a job or project reports as usual for work, but is unable to commence work because of circumstances within the control or responsibility of the Employer, the worker shall be given two (2) hours' pay plus travelling allowance if applicable, for reporting on the job, provided, however, that the employee remains on the job during the two (2) hour period and performs any work requested which, in the opinion or judgement of their foreman, after conferring with the job steward, can be accomplished.
+An employee called out to work after they have completed their regular shift and gone home shall be given not less than two (2) hours work, or if work is not available, shall be paid for two hours at the overtime rate.

+When an employee on a job or project reports as usual for work, but is unable to commence work because of circumstances within the control or responsibility of the Employer, the worker shall be given two (2) hours' pay plus travelling allowance if applicable, for reporting on the job, provided, however, that the employee remains on the job during the two (2) hour period and performs any work requested which, in the opinion or judgment of their foreman, after conferring with the job steward, can be accomplished.
 If reporting time occurs during Saturdays, Sundays, holidays, or overtime hours then overtime rates shall apply.

-ARTICLE SIXTEEN - WAGE RATES
+ARTICLE SIXTEEN: WAGE RATES